 Constraint analysis: To inform the decision-making regarding flows across constraint boundaries an understanding of the generation and demand behind the constraint is required.
 Each option will result in a different level of visibility for NGESO.

 Concluding: The increased visibility of generators provided by the Original Proposal could, in one of the four scenarios considered, lead to annual savings, in constraint costs of up to approximately £70m.
+The potential benefits were between £6m-£41m in the other three scenarios considered.

-The reduced visibility as a result of WAGCM1 couldlead to an increase in constraint costs of up to £80m per year.Demand forecast errors: Investigate how the accuracy on the demand forecast varies for each option.
+The reduced visibility as a result of WAGCM1 could, in one of the four scenarios, considered lead to an increase in constraint costs of up to £80m per year.
+The potential constraint costs were between £33m-£66m in the other three scenarios considered.

+Demand forecast errors: Investigate how the accuracy on the demand forecast varies for each option.
 Generators which are not part of the BM and connected to the distribution network are not visible to NGESO and therefore they act to suppress the National Demand.

-Concluding: The increased visibility of generators provided by the Original Proposal couldlead to reduction in Demand forecast errors and therefore cost savings of up to approximatelyThe reduced visibility of wind units in Scotland as a result of the Alternative Proposal couldlead to a significant increase in Demand forecast errors and therefore additional annual costs of up to approximately £530m per year.Most Workgroup members were supportive of constraint costs being factored into the CBA.
+Concluding: The increased visibility of generators provided by the Original Proposal could, in one of the four scenarios considered, lead to reduction in Demand forecast errors and therefore cost savings of up to approximately £105m per year.
+The potential benefits were between £10m-£80m in the other three scenarios considered.

+The reduced visibility of wind units in Scotland as a result of WAGCM1 could, in one of the four scenarios considered, lead to a significant increase in Demand forecast errors and therefore additional annual costs of up to approximately £533m per year.
+The potential costs were between £259m-£438m in the other three scenarios considered.

+Most Workgroup members were supportive of constraint costs being factored into the CBA.
 The following suggestions were made:

 Including Batteries, EV units and gas generation.